 Bitcoin is a digital currency that operates independently of a central bank.
 Encryption is used to regulate both the generation of Bitcoin units and the transfer of the currency.

 In essence, the more bitcoins mined or ‘found’, the harder it is to ‘find’ more coins.
 While once it may have been possible to use a high-powered PC at home to mine Bitcoin on its own, the sheer popularity of mining Bitcoin means it’s viable only to join a pool.
 This is where your computer works alongside others to mine bitcoins.
 It’s much like [email protected] , where clusters of computers work together to try and find extra-terrestrial life.
 See also: The rise of Bitcoin and why you can't mine them on your own.

 Without getting bogged down with the technicalities, the groups of computers in a Bitcoin pool are crunching numbers to mine a block.
 For every block mined, you get 25 coins.

-Indeed, some analysts thought in 2015 that Bitcoin was doomed.
-Here's what the graph looked like around two years ago:
+It's crazy to think some analysts thought in 2015 that Bitcoin was doomed.
+Here's what prices looked like around two years ago:

 Google's currency converter lets you check very quickly how much a Bitcoin is worth.

 As Bitcoin Futures get the go-ahead, Bitcoin's value is scoring sky-high and the UK government is calling for increased regulation of cryptocurrencies by expanding the reach of European Union anti-money-laundering rules.
 But what does all that mean?

 Bitcoin Futures are contracts that balance the risk associated with volatile pricing by requiring users to agree to buy or sell a specific amount of Bitcoin once it reaches a predetermined price on a future date.
 In the US they will go live on Sunday evening (10 December), with the first full day of trading 11 December 2017.